Beth Wilkinson

 Beth Ann Wilkinson (born September 19, 1962) is an American lawyer based in Washington, D.C.
 She is a founding partner of Wilkinson Stekloff, a specialty trial and litigation law firm.
-Formerly, she was a partner in the Paul, Weiss, Rifkind, Wharton & Garrison law firm, where she worked in their Washington, D.C. office focusing on white collar criminal defense.
+Wilkson was formerly a partner at Paul, Weiss, Rifkind, Wharton & Garrison, where she worked in their Washington, D.C. office focusing on white collar criminal defense.
 Wilkinson began her legal career as a commissioned officer in the U.S. Army Judge Advocate General's Corps, and she has also served as an Assistant United States Attorney in New York City.

-Wilkinson is known for successfully arguing for the execution of Oklahoma City bomber Timothy McVeigh.
+As a U.S. Justice Department lawyer in the 1990s, Wilkinson was a member of the team led by Merrick Garland that prosecuted Oklahoma City bombing perpetrator Timothy McVeigh.
+Wilkinson became known for successfully arguing that McVeigh should receive the death penalty.
 She has also been a critic of unfair administration of the death penalty.

 Early life and education

-Wilkinson is a daughter of Judith and Robert Wilkinson of Richland, Washington.
-Her father is a retired Navy submarine captain and served as the director of the nuclear spent-fuel project in Hanford, Washington.
-Wilkinson graduated with a B.A. from Princeton University in 1984 and later graduated with a J.D. from the University of Virginia School of Law.
+Wilkinson was born on September 19, 1962, in Saratoga Springs, New York.
+Her father, Robert Wilkinson, was a U.S. Navy submarine captain who became the director of the Hanford Site nuclear complex.
+Wilkinson graduated from Princeton University in 1984 with a Bachelor of Arts, magna cum laude, and from the University of Virginia School of Law in 1987 with a Juris Doctor.